YaoGroup/DIFFICE_jax/paper.md

 techqniues, such as adding regularization terms in the cost function, when solving inverse problems.

-However, to infer effective viscosity successfully from the SSA equations and remote-sensing data, regular PINNs codes or algorithms available online might be inadequate.
-Additional settings for neural networks, optimization method, pre-processing of both the SSA equations and observational data are all essential for the success of the viscosity inversion vis PINNs. `pinnIceShelf` incorperate the optimal settings of PINNs in all these aspects.
-All settings are either universal for training different ice shelves or automatically determined by the algorithm based on the features of the given ice shelf.
-Hence, `pinnIceShelf` respository is designed to make the inversion of ice-shelf viscosity more accessible for beginners or users with less knowledge on PINNs.
-On the other end, the repository also provide enough details of algorithms (including comments and examples) that can be employed or generalized to conduct cutting-edge research in the field.
+However, to successfully infer effective viscosity from the SSA equations and remote-sensing data, regular PINNs codes or algorithms available online might be inadequate.
+Additional settings for neural networks, optimization methods, and pre-processing of both the SSA equations and observational data are all essential for the success of viscosity inversion via PINNs.
+The `pinnIceShelf` package incorperates the optimal settings of PINNs in all these aspects.
+These settings are either universally applicable for training different ice shelves or can be determined automatically based on the data of given ice shelf.
+Overall, The `pinnIceShelf` package is designed to make the inversion of ice-shelf viscosity more accessible for beginners with less knowledge or experience on PINNs.
+On the other end, the package provides comprehensive details of the key algorithms involved, including comments and examples, that can help users conduct cutting-edge research in the field.

 # Features and advantages